Phil25/RTD/ConfigurationChanges.md

 * Removed cvars: sm\_rtd2\_repeat & sm\_rtd2\_repeatgreat
 * Added cvars: sm\_rtd2\_repeat\_player & sm\_rtd2\_repeat\_perk

+* Made Timebomb and Fire Timebomb timed perks (were a bit hacked instant-type perks)
+	* Ticks setting is specified as their time.
+	* Time defaults to 10.
+	* Cannot be forcefully removed when the pre-explosion sound is going off.

 * (For devs) deprecated the following natives:
 	* RTD2\_GetClientPerkId, use RTD2\_GetClientPerk
 	* RTD2\_ForcePerk, use RTD2\_Force